9 Fantastic Beaches in Santa Marta, Colombia

 Located just a little outside Parque Tayrona, this travelers’ haven is what dreams are made of.
 A hostel, campsite, and Eco-lodge all in one – you can surf, swim, do yoga, hike, and visit Parque Tayrona from this unique location.

-One of the main beaches in Parque Tayrona, Cabo San Juan is a stunning site to behold.
+One of the main beaches in Parque Tayrona, Cabo San Juan is a stunning sight to behold.
 I always thought the Dominican Republic had better beaches than Colombia, but I questioned that belief when I walked over the hill and saw this place for the first time.

-The water here is crystal clear.
-There are unique rock formations all over.
-There’s fun areas to jump off the rocks into the water.
-Snorkeling is great.
-You could spend a few days here and be happy.
+The water here is crystal clear with rugged unique rock formations jutting out everywhere.
+You’ll find fun areas to jump off the rocks into the water and the snorkeling everywhere is great.

 La Piscina, Parque Tayrona

-The water at La Piscina is crystal clear and it seemed to be a good spot to snorkel around.
+The water at La Piscina is crystal clear, and it seemed to be a good spot to snorkel around.
 I’d spend most of my time here if I went to Tayrona, again.
-The views were just too good to pass up.

-Santa Marta, Colombia Beaches
+Beaches in Santa Marta, Colombia | Verdict

 But the beaches within the city proper leave a little to be desired.